Simon Scott (painter)

 Simon (John) "Scotty" Scott (20 October 1966 – 8 August 2014) was a British artist and musician, who played rock, punk, soul and country and specialized in a variety of media including commercial art, fine art and street art.
-His vibrant paintings and graphic artwork can be found throughout the lower Manhattan neighborhoods he loved to roam.
-He has designed artwork for some of New York City's most visually engaging restaurants, clubs and bars.
+His paintings and graphic artwork can be found throughout lower Manhattan.
+He has designed artwork for many of New York City's restaurants, clubs and bars.